 The Museum is open to the public 5 days a week (Tuesday – Saturdays).
-We will be following all government guidance including the wearing of masks whilst you are in the museum.
-The museum remains Free to all.
-However to keep visitors, volunteers and staff safe we have reduced the maximum number of people who can be in the museum at anyone one time.
+We will be following all government guidance and will continue to encourage visitors to wear masks whilst in the museum.
+The museum remains free to all.
+However to keep visitors, volunteers and staff safe we have reduced the maximum number of people who can be in the museum at any one time.
 This may require you to spend a moment of your time queuing to come in.

-Cynon Valley Museum is a charity every donation is used to keep the museum open.
-Please consider making donation today ahead of your visit
+Cynon Valley Museum is a charity; every donation is used to keep the museum open.
+Please consider making a donation today ahead of your visit.

 When You Arrive…

-Our Opening Hours have changed we are now open from 11am until 3pm, Wednesday to Saturday
+Our Opening Hours have changed.
+We are open from 10am until 3pm, Tuesday to Saturday

 Do not come in if you currently feel unwell with the following symptoms; a high temperature, shortness of breath, breathing difficulties or continuous cough.

 You may need to queue for a moment of your time during busier periods of the day.

 Please follow all current government guidance.
 Please be mindful and respectful of the needs of others

 The museum requests that you continue to wear a face mask during your visit, unless you are exempt.

 Please wash hands regularly and for 20 seconds.
 There are hand sanitiser stations located at the entrance and across the museum.